 6 Tips for Mountain Biking with Kids in Breckenridge

-- The Breckenridge mountain bike training park is located just past the Gold Coaster ride and is open to all mountain bikers, not just those staying at the resort.
-Visit whenever you need a refresher or as a warm up to heading up for a ride down Peak 8.
-The resort is adding a pump track soon.
-A pump track is a series of hills that allow students to get used to riding up and down and learn how to let the hill propel them
+- The Breckenridge mountain bike training park is located at the top of the Rip’s Ride chair lift and is open to all mountain bikers, not just those staying at the resort.
+Visit whenever you need a refresher or as a warm-up to heading up for a ride down Peak 8.

 - If you are bringing your own bikes, make sure they have front suspension.
 Just because you are riding a ‘mountain bike’ doesn’t mean it’s suitable for the rugged and rocky terrain of a mountain like Peak 8.